marwa9/Kaggle-Challenge-NFL-Health-Safety-Helmet/Readme.md

 2. Think of / Implement a solution to identify helmet detections based on tracking data

+I took into account the provided recommendation to approach the exercise as a problem-solving task.
-I had two main ideas:
+My contemplations revolve around these two ideas:

 1. Create visual representations of the graphs for helmet positions using bounding box and tracking data at the same time.
    Map points on both graphs to identify Helmet IDs.